olivia-ea/smartcar-api/README.md

 ### testing.py
 * Contains unit testing for above files.
 There is an individual function to test each Smartcar API endpoint using assert statements.
 The valid id tests are checking for a 200 status code and if a response is present whereas the invalid id tests are checking for a 404 status code.
+* Addition: Added more assert statements to match expected json responses.

+### logger_util.py and smartcarlog.log
+* Creates and configures the logger to document logs in a new smartcarlog.log file.
+Each log contains the level name, time stamp and respective message.
+The level is also set to log all levels.

 ## Post Request